overhangio/tutor/docs/plugins/api.rst

 Plugin API
 ==========

-Plugins can affect the behaviour of Tutor at multiple levels:
+Plugins can affect the behaviour of Tutor at multiple levels.
+They can:

 * Add new settings or modify existing ones in the Tutor configuration (see :ref:`config <plugin_config>`).
 * Add new templates to the Tutor project environment or modify existing ones (see :ref:`patches <plugin_patches>`, :ref:`templates <plugin_templates>` and :ref:`hooks <plugin_hooks>`).